johnwesleyquintero/wesai-np/README.md

 - **Flexible Authentication:** Sign up quickly with an email and password or use the convenient one-click Google Sign-In option.
 - **Drag & Drop Organization:** Intuitively organize your workspace by dragging notes and folders to reorder them or nest them within each other.
 - **Rich Markdown Editor:** A full-featured Markdown editor with syntax highlighting and a live preview mode that supports tables, images, embedded videos, and more.
+- **Cloud Image Storage:** Images are uploaded to secure Supabase Storage, keeping your note content clean and your database lean.
 - **Smart Folders:** Create dynamic, saved searches that automatically display notes matching a specific AI-powered query.
 - **Bi-Directional Linking:** Connect ideas by linking notes using `[[note-id|display text]]` syntax.
 A "Linked Mentions" section automatically displays all backlinks to the current note.
 - **Tagging System:** Assign multiple tags to notes for flexible, cross-folder organization.